Heavy fighting rages near main Gaza hospital and people trapped inside say they cannot flee

 The hospital’s last generator ran out of fuel Saturday, leading to the deaths of three premature babies and four other patients, according to the Health Ministry.
 It said another 36 babies are at risk of dying.

-Israel’s military asserted it placed 300 liters (634 pints) of fuel near Shifa overnight for an emergency generator for incubators for premature babies and coordinated the delivery with hospital officials.
+Israel’s military asserted it placed 300 liters (79 gallons) of fuel near Shifa overnight for an emergency generator powering incubators for premature babies and coordinated the delivery with hospital officials.
+But the military said Hamas prevented the hospital from receiving the fuel.

-“Sadly, they haven’t taken the fuel yet,” spokesperson Lt.
-Col. Richard Hecht said.
-He said if this fuel doesn’t work, they will seek “other solutions for the babies.”

 Speaking to CNN, Netanyahu asserted that “100 or so” people had been evacuated from Shifa and that Israel had created safe corridors.

-But Health Ministry Undersecretary Munir al-Boursh said Israeli snipers have deployed around Shifa, firing at any movement inside the compound.
+But Health Ministry Undersecretary Munir al-Boursh said Israeli snipers have deployed around Shifa, firing at any movement.

 “There are wounded in the house, and we can’t reach them,” he told Al Jazeera.
 “We can’t stick our heads out of the window.”

 The military said troops would assist in moving babies on Sunday.
-But Medical Aid for Palestinians, a U.K.-based charity that has supported Shifa’s neonatal intensive care unit for years, questioned that.

-“The transfer of critically ill neonates is a complex and technical process,” CEO Melanie Ward said in a statement.
-“With ambulances unable to reach the hospital … and no hospital with capacity to receive them, there is no indication of how this can be done safely.”
+But Medical Aid for Palestinians, a U.K.-based charity that has supported Shifa’s neonatal intensive care unit, said transferring critically ill infants is complex.
+“With ambulances unable to reach the hospital … and no hospital with capacity to receive them, there is no indication of how this can be done safely,” CEO Melanie Ward said.

-The only safe option is for Israel to stop its assault and allow fuel to reach the hospital, Ward said.
+The only option is for Israel to stop its assault and allow fuel into the hospital, Ward said.

 The Health Ministry said there are 1,500 patients at Shifa, along with 1,500 medical personnel and between 15,000 and 20,000 people seeking shelter.

+The president of Doctors Without Borders International, Christos Christou, told CBS’ “Face the Nation” it would take weeks to evacuate the patients.

+World Health Organization Director-General Tedros Adhanom Ghebreyesus said on the X social media platform that Shifa has been without water three days and “is not functioning as a hospital anymore.”
+Several humanitarian groups told The Associated Press they weren’t able to reach the hospital Sunday.

-The Palestinian Red Crescent rescue service said another Gaza City hospital, Al-Quds, is “no longer operational” because it has run out of fuel with 6,000 people trapped there.
-Gaza’s sole power plant was forced to shut down a month ago, and Israel has barred fuel imports, saying Hamas would use them for military purposes.
+The Palestinian Red Crescent rescue service said another Gaza City hospital, Al-Quds, is “no longer operational” because it was out of fuel with 6,000 people trapped there.
+Gaza’s sole power plant shut down a month ago, and Israel has barred fuel imports to prevent Hamas from using them.

 One woman fleeing northern Gaza, Fedaa Shangan, said she’d had a cesarean section at Al-Quds: “The wound is still fresh.”
 She said the Israeli army near the hospital “did not care about the presence of patients, children, women and the elderly.
 They did not care about anyone.”